Parotocinclus: Taxonomy

+A parsimony analysis of morphological characters suggests that Parotocinclus is not a monophyletic genus, with P. jumbo and P. collinsae falling outside the group.

-By an analysis published in 2005, Parotocinclus was not a monophyletic genus.
-P. jumbo is not closely related to P. maculicauda, but is positioned, instead, as a basal lineage of the subfamily Hypoptopomatinae.
-Additionally, P. collinsae was not closely related to P. maculicauda and may be more closely related to the genus Hypoptopoma and four other genera.
-The P. collinsae cladistic group was transferred to Rhinotocinclus in 2022.
-P. jumbo may eventually be transferred also.
-P. bidentatus and P. muriaensis form a monophyletic pair of sister taxa that is more closely related to a subset of species of Parotocinclus (which includes P. maculicauda) than to any other genus of the tribe Otothyrini.
+Based on analysis of both mitochondrial and nuclear markers, the P. collinsae cladistic group based in been transferred to Rhinotocinclus.
+P. jumbo may eventually be transferred also because it is not closely related to P. maculicauda, being a basal taxon in the Hypoptopomatinae.
+P. bidentatus and P. muriaensis form a monophyletic pair of sister taxa that is more closely related to a subset of species of Parotocinclus (which includes P. maculicauda) than to any other genus of the putative tribe Otothyrini.